-The first scheduled principal payment of \$188 was made in June 2014.
+The first two scheduled principal payments of \$188 each were made timely in June and September 2014.

 The Credit Agreement also provides for a revolving loan commitment in the aggregate amount of up to \$3,000.
 The outstanding principal amount of the revolving loan is due and payable in March 2019.
 Additionally, the Credit Agreement provides for a \$10,000 uncommitted incremental term loan facility to support permitted acquisitions.
-Under the revolver, no amounts were outstanding and \$2,580 was available for borrowing at June 30, 2014.
+Under the revolver, \$1,400 was outstanding and \$1,600 was available for borrowing at September 30, 2014.
 In July 2014, we borrowed \$1,500 under the revolver, which was used to fund a portion of the acquisition cost of all of the issued and outstanding shares of common stock of FotoPunch, Inc. In August 2014, we borrowed \$1,000 under the revolver which was used to fund a portion of the acquisition cost of substantially all the assets of Roomtag, LLC.
-See Note 10- Subsequent Events for further details.
+In September 2014, we repaid \$1,100 on the revolver, leaving a balance of \$1,400 at September 30, 2014.

 The term loan and revolving loan will bear interest, at our option, at (i) the greater of 1% or LIBOR, plus an applicable margin or (ii) a base rate (as defined in the Credit Agreement) plus an applicable margin.
-We have elected to use the Libor rate plus the applicable margin, which is 5% for the first six months.
-The interest rate is 5% for the 6 month period ended September 30, 2014.
+We have elected to use the Libor rate plus the applicable margin, which was 5% for the first six months ended September 30, 2014.
 Interest is payable quarterly and the margin varies based upon our leverage ratio.
 See table below of applicable margin rates.

+Base Rate LIBOR Rate

-Total Leverage Ratio Base Rate Margin LIBOR Rate Margin
+Total Leverage Ratio Margin Margin

 2.75:1.0 3.00% 4.00%

 < 2.75:1.0 but > 2.25:1 2.50% 3.50%

 < 2.25:1 2.00% 3.00%

 We may voluntarily prepay the principal amount outstanding under the revolving loan at any time without penalty or premium.
-We must pay a premium if we make a voluntary prepayment of outstanding principal under the term loan during the first two years following the closing date or if we are required to prepay outstanding principal under the Credit Agreement with proceeds resulting from certain asset sales or debt incurrence.
+However, we must pay a premium if we make a voluntary prepayment of outstanding principal under the term loan during the first two years following the closing date or if we are required to prepay outstanding principal under the Credit Agreement with proceeds resulting from certain asset sales or debt incurrence.
 The premium is 1% or 0.5% of the principal amount being prepaid depending on whether the prepayment occurs on or before the first anniversary of the closing date or subsequent to the first anniversary date through the second anniversary of the closing date.
 In addition, we are required to repay outstanding principal on an annual basis with 50% of excess cash flow, certain over advances, asset sale proceeds, debt proceeds, and proceeds from judgments and settlements.

 Under the Credit Agreement, we are required to maintain a fixed charge coverage ratio of not less than 1.5 to 1.0 beginning with the quarter ending June 30, 2014 and each calendar quarter thereafter, and a leverage ratio of not greater than 3.5 to 1.0 beginning with the quarter ending June 30, 2014 with the levels stepping down thereafter.
+The Credit Agreement was amended in August 2014.
+The Amendment revised the leverage ratio beginning with the quarter ending September 30, 2014 to a leverage ratio of not greater than 3.6 to 1.0 with the levels stepping down thereafter.